Mcdostone/docker-accumulo/accumulo/README.md

 # Docker image for Apache Accumulo

-An docker image with accumulo to play with !
+Try this docker image of 1.02GB with accumulo to play with !
 See more details in the [Dockerfile](https://github.com/Mcdostone/dockerfiles/blob/master/accumulo/Dockerfile).

 ## Quick start